-If you’re a lender looking to appoint a trusted, experienced and pro-active receiver with a high success rate for debt recovery, then consider these six ways that Kempton Carr Croft’s LPA lead can help you
+If you’re a lender looking to appoint a trusted, experienced and pro-active receiver with a high success rate for debt recovery, then consider these five ways that Kempton Carr Croft’s LPA lead can help you.

 If you found this article helpful and would like to receive more posts like this directly to your inbox, subscribe to receive our promotions email and quarterly newsletter or follow us on twitter @KemptonCarr and like us on facebook to see them first.